DanielAron/KQuickStarter-/quickstart.md

 }
 ```

-and we can use this api like these
+and we can use this api like

 ![Filter_Example](http://i.imgur.com/8iKL6hk.png)